Kutjera

-(Kampurarpa – Pitjantjatjara language, Akatjurra – Alyawarra language) is a small desert plant approximately 30cm in height, with grey to bronze leaves and attractive mauve/blue flowers.
-It grows naturally through the central deserts from Tennant Creek, NT to Marla, SA.
+Bush Tomato, also known as Kutjera, Kampurarpa, Akatjurra is a small desert plant approximately 30cm in height, with grey to bronze leaves and attractive mauve/blue flowers.
+Although it naturally occurs throughout the central deserts of Northern Territory and South Australia, it is being cultivated in regions where dry conditions prevail.

 Part of the tomato family (which includes potatoes and capsicums), there are over 100 species of Solanums (Wild Tomatoes) in Australia.
 However, only six are known to be edible, and Kutjera – Desert Raisins – are the most well known and certainly the most consumed species of the “bush tomatoes”.

-This arid lands fruit has been a staple food of the indigenous desert dwellers of Central Australia for many thousands of years.
+Bush Tomato has been a staple food of the indigenous desert dwellers of Central Australia for many thousands of years.
 A rich source of minerals, particularly potassium, they are also high in vitamin C. The traditional harvesting method is to collect the sun dried fruits of the small bush in the autumn and winter months.
 In the dried form, Bush Tomato can be stored for several years.
+Rich in Vitamin C, it is about the size of a small grape and is considered “ripe” when it has dried on the bush and resembles a raisin.

 Traditionally the dried fruits are collected from the small bushes in late Autumn and early Winter.
 In the wild they fruit for only two months.
 These days they are grown commercially by Aboriginal communities in the deserts of central Australia.
 Using irrigation, they have extended the fruiting season to eight months